Productive ways to use and share tasks in Outlook in 2024

 - Export: You can export your projects and tasks to a spreadsheet using Outlook's export function.
 This can help you create reports about project progress.

-- Task organization: Organize your tasks using the categorization feature, which can help you to find them easier.
+- Task organization: Organize your tasks using the categorization feature, which can help you to find them more easily.
 If you do not like the default categories with assigned colors in Outlook, you can create your own categories and add your own colors to them.

 - Time tracking: Thanks to this feature, freelancers who charge by the hour can keep track of how long they have been working on a project.
 You can record your time using either the "Total Work" or "Actual Work" fields in Outlook.